 It is not true that the centre of a ring is always the main topic, the rings being comments

 on it.
 That is the case as often as not and mainly on higher levels.
-What is true is that the central theme is a switch of

 This thematic structure is emphatically not meant to describe a formal structure, it is a - no doubt imperfect - attempt to recreate a plan of the poem, an inner structure to organise its composition and possibly to serve the singer as a memory-aid during performance.
 Writers who immediately write down what they compose do not need such an elaborate structure.
 Rhapsodes who only recite a part of the poem do not need it either.
 The listening public needs all its concentration to follow the singer - it has no time for structures.
 I see this as a composer's aid, to keep a handle on the material: created by an aoidos who composed this poem in his head, knew it by heart - he certainly did not improvise - and refined his poem and this structure over many years and many performances.
 In order to explain some anomalies in the structure, I prefer the "dictation" hypothesis more or less as advanced by Martin West and Oliver Taplin among others: the poet had already orally composed the Iliad (I am not talking about the Odyssey here) and had performed and improved it over many years, when (with the help of others) he managed to create a written copy of it, probably recomposing and expanding the already huge poem to something like the length that we have now.
 More about this here about writing and here about anomalies.

 Another function of this map is that it shows the "seams" of the "stitched verse".
 This simplifies the adaption of the length of the recital to circumstances.
 I could imagine that a full performance of the poem as we have it now would have been rare because of the length of time it takes(1).
 This manner of composing makes it easier to adapt to the occasion, to make a selection of parts to perform and still give the public a complete experience.

 cannot be separated from interpretation ("what is the poet talking